-Erect, I resume the broken thread of my existence…”.
+Erect, I resume the interrupted thread of my existence…”.

-The deceased is reborn as a deity, inside the burial mound.
-He returns to see with his own eyes and becomes aware of his renewed existence.
-Alive again, he takes up the thread of his existence, interrupted only by a temporary death.
+The divine ancestor is reborn inside the pyramid, he returns to see with his own eyes and becomes aware of his renewed existence: alive again, he resumes the thread of his existence, interrupted only by a temporary death.